The ICCA academic team has over 130 years’ practice at the bar and are passionate about educating and guiding the new generation of barristers.

 Find out more about the ICCA academic team, and where their journey has taken them.

 Lynda was called to the Bar in 1993 by the Middle Temple and practised in criminal and family law on the Midland Circuit before embarking on a legal academic career.
 She became Dean of the ICCA in 2019 and leads post-qualification and Bar training.

 Lynda was appointed QC Honoris Causa in 2020 in recognition of her work to promote a fairer justice system for children and vulnerable people and to improve Bar training.

+Chris has overall responsibility for applications and admissions to the ICCA Bar Course, as well as the extensive programme of ICCA outreach visits and activities.
 Since joining the ICCA in 2019, Chris has undertaken facilitator training for Advocacy and the Vulnerable and works closely with the Dean to deliver high-quality post-qualification training.
 He continues to follow his passion for advocacy and Bar training to the highest level.
-He oversees the ICCA academic team.
-Chris has overall responsibility for admissions to the ICCA Bar Course and regularly engages in university outreach activities.

 Director of Online Learning

 Jane was called to the Bar in 1999 by Gray’s Inn.
 Following practice at the Criminal Bar she joined the University of Law as a lecturer in 2006.
 During her time there she taught on, assessed and designed a number of aspects of the criminal BPTC and was Criminal Team Leader.

 Jane joined the ICCA in 2018 as a Bar Course designer.
 She was appointed as one of the first Heads of Online Learning at the College in 2019, and earlier this year became Joint Director of Online Learning, responsible for online learning College-wide.